The traditional startup funnel is broken.

 Problem 1: There are a lot more startups than before

-As the top of the startup funnel has widened, it’s easy to get lots of applications.
+As the top of the startup, the funnel has widened, and it’s easy to get lots of applications.
 What’s difficult is finding and selecting the right teams for the very limited spots.

-A typical accelerator starts its application process three months prior to launching a new batch and processes over 600 applications during that time.
+A typical accelerator starts its application process three months before launching a new batch and processes over 600 applications.

 The lack of clear metrics-driven heuristics for ranking applications leads to a lot of time spent reviewing applications and injects subjectivity into the selection process.
-Because a follow-up with every team is not possible, lots of good teams with bad applications get missed in the process.
+Because a follow-up with every team is impossible, many good teams with bad applications get missed.

-The stakes for picking the wrong team are high as it takes a direct hit on the overall cohort performance.
+The stakes for picking the wrong team are high as it directly affects the overall cohort performance.

 Problem 2: Spending more time educating versus accelerating startups

-Once a cohort is underway, that’s when the hard work for getting startups pitch-ready begins.
+Once a cohort is underway, the hard work for getting startups pitch-ready begins.
 Investors today only care about one thing: Traction.
 The problem is that entrepreneurs care about something else: Product.

-Unless you know how to screen for this, it’s not atypical to find your startups with a minimum viable product and maybe some paying customers… But they don’t know where their next 10 customers will come from and they struggle to effectively communicate their traction story.
+Unless you know how to screen for this, it’s not atypical to find your startups with a minimum viable product and maybe some paying customers… But they don’t know where their next 10 customers will come from and struggle to communicate their traction story effectively.

 So you spend time filling that gap with education.
-You line up a curriculum on business modeling, lean startup, metrics, and pitching skills.
+You create a curriculum on business modeling, lean startup, metrics, and pitching skills.
 Add to that UX, sales, marketing, growth hacking… and whatever else you can cram in.

 It’s easy to overwhelm startups as they simultaneously try to juggle their time between learning, pitching, and building their business.